 Despite good intentions, many owners who are buckling up their dogs may not be using a harness that will keep the animals or passengers safe.
-Serious flaws were found with many popular car pet restraints in a new study by the Center for Pet Safety (CPS) and Subaru.
-Only one pet restraint, the Sleepypod Clickit Utility Harness, was able to offer adequate protection to the dog and the passengers of the vehicle, earning it a top score for crash protection.
+A study by the Center for Pet Safety (CPS) and Subaru found serious flaws with many popular car pet restraints.
+Of all the restraints tested, only one provided adequate protection to the dog and the passengers of the vehicle.

-The Sleepypod Clickit Utility was the top performer because the dog remained restrained during every test and was deemed to offer protection to not only the pet, but to all passengers.
+The Sleepypod Clickit Utility was the top performer.
+The dog remained restrained during every test and was deemed to offer protection to not only the pet, but to the passengers in the car.